 Activities and Attractions

 To experience Columbia City’s charm, head to Rainier Avenue where it meets Genesee Street.
 Park your car, and spend some time moseying up and down the main drag and side streets.
 If you’re early enough, sit at Geraldine’s Counter and have some amazing pancakes, or try Columbia City Bakery for one of their famous pastries.
-Places like Bookworm Exchange, Andaluz, and Retroactive Kids provide great browsing opportunities.
+Places like Columbia City Bouquet, Andaluz, and Retroactive Kids provide great browsing opportunities.
 Round out the day with a show at Columbia City Theatre and dinner at one of the many restaurants to choose from.

 If you’re up for a little more activity, head to Genesee Park and enjoy the many acres of open grass, play fields, and jungle gyms.
 Or do a little bike shopping at Bike Works, where they teach youth to fix up used bikes and sell them to you at a great price!